SwampHiker/cpu_freqs/README.md

 - -b, --black       basically, light themed --default [If, for some reason, black and white colors are swapped, this option may serve as a substitute for --default].

+# Examples
-# cpu_freqs running in Emacs vterm terminal emulator
+cpu_freqs running in Emacs vterm terminal emulator
 ![cpu_freqs running in Emacs vterm terminal emulator](images/emacs.png)